 Bachelor of Arts in Spanish

-The General Major is a comprehensive degree that gives students a thorough preparation in language, literature, linguistics, and culture.
+The major program is a comprehensive degree that gives students a thorough preparation in language, literature, linguistics, and culture.
 The language courses help students develop their writing and speaking skills.
 The culture courses introduce students to the art, history, politics, music and social trends of the major Spanish-speaking countries.
-In the literature courses students read major works by many different authors, improve their language and analytical skill and scan a whole spectrum of cultural and social issues.
+In the literature courses, students read major works by many different authors, improve their language and analytical skill and scan a whole spectrum of cultural and social issues.

 The Spanish-for the Professions major tract offers students the training to connect with clients, customers and patient of another culture by acquiring language skill in the professional fields and also by gaining knowledge of that culture’s traditions, values and practices.